Dicyclomine for Weight Loss: Is it Safe and Does it Work?

 | |

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regard to prescription medication.
+We recommend that patients follow their doctor’s guidance in regard to weight loss.

-In this article we’ll review published medical studies on dicyclomine to determine whether the medication is effective for weight loss.
+In this article we’ll answer all of these questions and more, as we review clinical studies on dicyclomine to give our opinion on whether or not it's likely to be effective for weight loss.

 How Does Dicyclomine Work?

-Nearly all of the medical research we’ve encountered on dicyclomine is related to its effects on gastrointestinal conditions, not weight loss.
+Nearly all of the medical research we’ve encountered on dicyclomine is related to its effects on gastrointestinal conditions, not weight.

 There is no logical reason to believe that the relaxation of smooth muscle would cause weight loss.

-One medical review found that dicyclomine is safe for adults at the typical prescribed dose of 10 milligrams (mg) to 20 mg, and that this dosage range is not harmful to the liver.
+medical review published in the LiverTox journal reported that dicyclomine is safe for adults at the typical prescribed dose of 10 milligrams (mg) to 20 mg, and is not harmful to the liver within this dosing range.

 Our Clean Weight Loss Picks